kragen/derctuo/copper-salts.md

 bicarbonate, or calcium hydroxide, is required to prevent the copper from complexing with ammonia.
-It would be super cool if acetic acid were strong enough to allow the reduction and etching of copper to proceed; Cooley's 1880 Cyclopædia reports that dibasic acetate of copper is "prepared on a large scale in France by exposing copper to the air in contact with fermenting wine-lees", so I suspect that vinegar may be sufficiently strong to etch the copper.
+It would be super cool if acetic acid were strong enough to allow the reduction and etching of copper to proceed; Cooley’s 1880 Cyclopædia reports that dibasic acetate of copper is “prepared on a large scale in France by exposing copper to the air in contact with fermenting wine-lees”, so I suspect that vinegar may be sufficiently strong to etch the copper.
 Where I am most uncertain is as to whether it is sufficiently strong to maintain cuprous chloride in solution.
-The Cyclopædia claims that heating cupric chloride reduces it to cuprous chloride "at a high temperature", which Wikipedia suggests is 993°, well above its 498° melting point, and a bit too high for this kitchen; WP claims cuprous chloride is stable to 1490°, though melting at 423°.
+The Cyclopædia claims that heating cupric chloride reduces it to cuprous chloride “at a high temperature”, which Wikipedia suggests is 993°, well above its 498° melting point, and a bit too high for this kitchen; WP claims cuprous chloride is stable to 1490°, though melting at 423°.